 \citeauthor{charles2020securing} \cite{charles2020securing} propose a lightweight encryption scheme using incremental cryptography.
-They highlight that most of the memory request and response communication inside NoC differs by only few bits.
+They highlight that most memory request and response communication inside NoC differs by only a few bits.
 Incremental encryption compares two consecutive packets and encrypts only the difference.
-The authors utilize this feature to minimize data bits needed for encryption and decryption.
+The authors utilize this feature to minimize the data bits needed for encryption and decryption.
 They use Hummingbird-2 cipher ~\cite{engels2011hummingbird} as the encryption algorithm.
 The authors observed 57\% (30\% on average) performance improvement over traditional routing mechanism with only 2\% overhead. \citeauthor{sepulveda2017towards} \cite{sepulveda2017towards} use traditional encryption of counter-mode of the Advanced Encryption Standard (AES-CTR) to protect against eavesdropping attacks.
-They use unique key for each of their encryption and use linear feedback shift registers to generate initialization vector for each instance.
-They use encryption of initialization vector and counter to generate unique key for encryption.
+They use a unique key for each encryption and linear feedback shift registers to generate an initialization vector for each instance.
+They use encryption of the initialization vector and counter to generate a unique key for encryption.
 A lightweight encryption scheme that utilizes two basic concepts of chaffing and winnowing\cite{rivest1998chaffing} and all-or-nothing transform \cite{rivest1997all} is proposed by \citeauthor{weerasena2021lightweight} \cite{weerasena2021lightweight}.
-All-or-nothing transform has a lightweight quasi-group based implementation.
-Chaffing and winnowing process utilizes inherent traffic characteristics of the NoC to speedup the overall encryption.
-The implementation of the encryption scheme at network interface is fast and lightweight compared to AES-CTR mode based countermeasure~\cite{sepulveda2017towards}.
-These results validate the fact that traditional security protocols do not adapt well for resource-constrained NoC.
+All-or-nothing transform has a lightweight quasi-group-based implementation.
+The chaffing and winnowing process utilizes inherent traffic characteristics of the NoC to speed up the overall encryption.
+An overview of how this scheme can be integrated into NoC is shown in Figure~\ref{fig:elec_count_cw}.
+Implementing the encryption scheme at the network interface is fast and lightweight compared to AES-CTR mode-based countermeasure~\cite{sepulveda2017towards}.
+These results validate that traditional security protocols do not adapt well for resource-constrained NoC.